 Breath Alcohol Testing

-Breath Alcohol Testing is typically performed using an EBT, or Evidential Breath Test device, which is a portable device that can be easily administered on the job site.
+Employers use an EBT, or Evidential Breath Test device, for Breath Alcohol Testing.
+This portable device is easy to administer on the job site.
 The employee blows into the breathalyzer, and the device provides a reading of their breath alcohol concentration (BrAC) level.
-Its results are defensible as a test for current impairment.
-In most states, a result of .08 can earn you a DUI.
-For CDL drivers, .04 is a serious violation.
-In their written policies, employers should document what level is a violation of company policy.
+The results assess current impairment.
+In most states, a result of .08 can lead to a DUI charge.
+For CDL drivers, a result of .04 is a serious violation.
+Employers should specify in their policies what level violates company policy.

 Blood alcohol test